moimart/kiss-remote-player/README.md

 You can also send the same type of *POST* HTTP request (without the optional "name" key) to the url of the player like this:

 http://{IP_ADDRES}:8000/play

+Finally, you can add a key "voice_id" with the Elevenlabs' voice ID to override the default voice.